TajMohammad786/Mapish/README.md

 ## 🚀 Features

 - 📍 Map YouTube vlog videos based on geographic coordinates
-- 🧠 Extract location info using AI from titles and descriptions
+- 🧠 Location is derived from location info using AI from titles and descriptions
 - 🗺️ Explore vlog content visually using an interactive map
 - 🔍 Filter videos by place
 - 🎥 Watch YouTube videos directly within the app